SixArm/sixarm_ruby_sign_out/README.md

 ## Introduction

-Sign Out simple abstract framework.
+SignOut is a simple abstract interface for apps.

-You can include this module in your application controller, then your controller can define any of these concrete methods.
+You can include this module in a Rails application controller, then your controller can define any of these concrete methods.

 For docs go to <http://sixarm.com/sixarm_ruby_sign_out/doc>